GECKODocs/docs2/docs/system_settings.md

 #### Copy comments to repeat tasks
 If you want comments to be copied over when generating new iterations in a repeating task series, check this box.

+#### Restrict to work days
+If you want to restrict due dates for repeat tasks to only fall on selected work days, check this box.

 #### Period on repeat task